 Migration has always been part of human history.
-However, migratory movements are constantly changing, as the reasons for migration expand and merge, and regions of origin may at another time become regions of transit or destination.
-International regulations do not measure up to these dynamics.
+However, migratory movements are constantly changing, as the reasons for migration expand and merge, and regions of origin may at another time become regions of transit or destination – requiring flexible and changing migration policies.
+International agreements and governance structures often fall short of these fluctuating dynamics.
 Oftentimes the debate about migration polarizes societies.
-Long-term political solutions are necessary to alleviate human suffering and harness the development potential of migration.
+Long-term political and practical solutions are necessary to alleviate human suffering and harness the development potential of migration.

 Our objective is to help shape migration policy, governance and practice through far-sighted, inclusive approaches that center around human dignity as a guiding principle.
-We also aim to support efforts leveraging the potential of migration for individual and social development in regions of origin, transit and destination.
-In addition, we seek to promote an objective, differentiated, and constructive discourse on migration within and between societies.
+We also aim to support efforts leveraging the potential of migration for individual and social development in regions of origin, transit and destination, rooted in global solidarity and cooperation.
+In addition, we seek to promote a differentiated and solution-oriented discourse on migration within and between societies.

 Through our support, we want to facilitate local innovations, applied research, and the integration of relevant stakeholders in policy making.
-Our areas of focus are: future issues of migrant and refugee protection, climate-induced mobility, the role of cities, and technological change.
+Our work focusses on future issues of migrant and refugee protection, human mobility in the context of climate change, the inclusion of cities in migration governance, and the role of technological change.
 We are committed to cross-sectoral and interregional dialogue, especially between Europe, Africa, and the Middle East.

 The Mayors Migration Council empowers and enables cities to engage in migration diplomacy and policymaking at the international, regional and national level.
 The aim is to ensure that global responses to migrant and refugee...